 A blood test usually involves the phlebotomist taking a blood sample from a blood vessel in your arm, the usual place for this would be the inside of the elbow or wrist where the veins are relatively close to the surface. samples from children are most commonly taken from the back of the hand.
 The child’s hand will be anesthetised (numbed) with a special cream before the sample is taken.

 Once you have had a blood test they take approximately 48 hours for the results to come back to the practice

 An X-ray is a great way to examine the inside of the body.
 X-rays are a very effective way of detecting problems with bones, such as fractures.
-They can also often identify problems with soft tissue such as pneumonia or breast cancer.

 If you have a X-ray, you will be asked to lie on a table or stand against a surface so that the part of your body being X-rayed is between the X-ray tube and the photographic plate.